FOLLOW US

 It is no longer possible to get a visa from the Zimbabwean Embassy in London.

-To extend or renew visas or permits, go in person to the Government of Zimbabwe Immigration Department
+To extend or renew visas or permits, go in person to the Government of Zimbabwe Immigration Department.

+To stay longer or to work or study, or for business travel, you must meet the Zimbabwean government’s entry requirements.
 You must have a temporary work permit if you’re volunteering or doing missionary work.

 Zimbabwean temporary travel documents